ytkaczyk/gemini-mem0-streamlit/readme.md

 *   Vector memory storage via Supabase (pgvector).
 *   Graph memory storage via Neo4j.
 *   Persistence of memories within a single user session.
+*   Sidebar displaying the LLM model in use and an option to clear the conversation UI.

 ## Setup Instructions